-- Four (4) engines (including one ladder)

-- One (1) Rescue Vehicle

-- One (1) Command Vehicles

-- One (1) Support Vehicle (pickup truck)

-- One (1) Utility Maintenance and Passenger Van

-- Basic spill containment and decontamination equipment for Hazardous Materials

-- Mutual Aid Agreements with all fire halls in the SCRD (Sechelt, Roberts Creek, Halfmoon Bay and Pender Harbour)
+- Four (4) engines (three pumper trucks and one ladder) - One (1) Rescue Vehicle - Two (2) Command Vehicles - One (1) Support Vehicle (pickup truck) - One (1) Utility Maintenance and Passenger Van - Basic spill containment and decontamination equipment for Hazardous Materials - Mutual Aid Agreements with all fire halls in the SCRD (Gibsons, Roberts Creek, Halfmoon Bay and Pender Harbour)

 As with any first response service, speed of delivery is dependent on a variety of extraneous factors, such as weather, traffic, vehicle access and number of concurrent dispatches.
 Overall, the community has a solid resource base from which to address fire outbreaks however the impact of such a hazard can potentially be quite severe.
-This risk is rated as very high.
+This risk is rated as high.